MicrosoftDocs/memdocs/memdocs/autopilot/manual-registration.md

 - [Microsoft 365 Business & Office 365 Admin](https://support.office.com/article/Create-and-edit-AutoPilot-profiles-5cf7139e-cfa1-4765-8aad-001af1c74faa).
 This is typically used by small and medium businesses (SMBs) who manage their devices using Microsoft 365 Business.
 - [Microsoft Store for Business](/microsoft-store/add-profile-to-devices#manage-autopilot-deployment-profiles).
 You might already be using MSfB to manage your apps and settings.

-A summary of each platform's capabilities is provided below.<br>
+A summary of each platform's capabilities is provided below.

 | Platform/Portal | Register devices? | Create/Assign profile | Acceptable Device ID |
 | --- | --- | -- | -- |